-If you are interested in any of our Recreational Getaway Events, One Day Fun Day Events, Seminars and Retreats, please contact our office and get signed up!
-The spots can fill up very quickly, so jump in with both feet, save your spot and come out to Hull Park in 2023!
+If you are interested in any of our social getaways, one day fun day events, seminars, and recreational retreats, please contact our office and get signed up!
+Spots fill up very quickly, so jump in with both feet, save your spot and come out to Hull Park!

 Hull Foundation Presents Zoom Meetings:

-Zoom meetings will include topics on tech, cooking, crafting, book club and a class on forgetfulness that has been immensely popular.
-If you are interested, please join us.
+Current zoom meetings will include topics on tech, cooking, crafting, book club and a class on forgetfulness that has been a favorite.
 Bring a friend or spouse, sighted or not!!
-If you would like to sign up to receive a weekly email with the Zoom schedule for the week and the links to the meetings, please email the office at email@example.com or call us at 503-668-6195.
-If you are not an email user, then you can call us on Mondays to receive that week’s classes and the call-in number and Meeting ID number for meetings you are interested in attending via phone.
+If you would like to sign up to receive a weekly email with the weekly zoom schedule and links to the meetings, please email the office at email@example.com or call us at 503-668-6195.
+If you are not an email user, then you can call us on Mondays to receive that week’s classes and the call-in number and meeting ID number for meetings you are interested in attending via phone.

 Jokes to Keep you Laughing…or Groaning!